 Yes, we can draft monthly service charges from your bank account (savings or checking).
 Please complete the Authorization for Pre-Authorized Payment Form.

-While we do not currently accept Business Licenses or sewer/garbage payments online we do accept Credit Card payments over the phone with a 2.95% convenience fee.
+While we do not currently accept Business Licenses payments online we do accept Credit Card payments over the phone with a 2.95% convenience fee.
 To pay taxes online, go to the Alabama Department of Revenue website.